nus-cs2103-AY2021S2/tp/docs/UserGuide.md

   be used as `add n/striped shirt`.
 * The different inputs that the user can input are the following:
   * `n/NAME`, the name of the garment, limited to 40 characters
-  * `s/SIZE`, the size of the garment, which is a positive integer
+  * `s/SIZE`, the size of the garment, which is a positive integer less than 200
   * `c/COLOUR`, the colour of the garment
   * `r/DRESSCODE`, the dresscode of the garment
   * `t/TYPE`, the type of the garment